Visit Likoma Island & Mozambique Lakeshore, Malawi

 The Mozambique shores lie close by and are reached by a short speedboat trip from Likoma Island.
 Here visitors will find untouched wilderness stretching down to white sand beaches.

-Suggested Likoma Island & Mozambique Lakeshore itinerary
+Suggested itineraries featuring Likoma Island & Mozambique Lakeshore

 This sample itinerary will give you an idea of what is possible when you travel in Likoma Island & Mozambique Lakeshore, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.